aosabook/500lines/cluster/CHAPTER.rst

 Some services cluster naturally, with each operation handled indpendently by a member of the cluster.
 If one member fails, operations are routed to the remaining members.
-Most web services operate in this fashion.
+Many web services operate in this fashion, especially those serving static content which can simply be replicated to many nodes.

 Many services require some state to be shared immediately between cluster members.
 For example, XXX

+ + distributed log-based filesystem
+ + distributed object store

 XXX